hpcaitech/Open-Sora/docs/ae.md

-# Step by step to train and evaluate an video autoencoder
+# Step by step to train and evaluate an video autoencoder (AE)
-Inspired by [SANA](https://arxiv.org/abs/2410.10629), we aim to drastically increase the compression ratio in the VAE.
+Inspired by [SANA](https://arxiv.org/abs/2410.10629), we aim to drastically increase the compression ratio in the AE.
 We propose a video autoencoder architecture based on [DC-AE](https://github.com/mit-han-lab/efficientvit), the __Video DC-AE__, which compression the video by 4x in the temporal dimension and 32x32 in the spatial dimension.
-Compared to he [HunyuanVideo](https://github.com/Tencent/HunyuanVideo)'s VAE of 4x8x8, our proposed AE has a much higher spatial compression ratio.
+Compared to [HunyuanVideo](https://github.com/Tencent/HunyuanVideo)'s VAE of 4x8x8, our proposed AE has a much higher spatial compression ratio.
 Thus, we can effectively reduce the token length in the diffusion model by a total of 16x (assuming the same patch sizes), drastically increase both training and inference speed.

 ## Data Preparation